DamienStonebridge/Android/README.md

-First application from the book "Android Programming : The Big Nerd Ranch Guide 3rd Edition"
+Application based on my Learnings from the book "Android Programming : The Big Nerd Ranch Guide 3rd Edition"